There are initiatives that are not included with the NJR but which are dependent upon NJR involvement and support.

-Beyond Compliance is now live and is a new service that has been set up in the interest of patients.
-Its aim is to support the safe and stepwise introduction of new or modified medical implants such as joint replacements.
+Beyond Compliance has been set up in the interest of patients and its aim is to support the safe and stepwise introduction of new or modified medical implants such as joint replacements.
 It represents a landmark achievement as Beyond Compliance is the first independent body recognised by regulators, professionals and industry alike to collect and scrutinise this type of data.

 Beyond Compliance collects and analyses outcomes data on the in-market performance of some new UK orthopaedic implants.
 It uses NJR data and data from other sources including information about patients who receive these implants and about their recovery following surgery.
 This data is made available to surgeons using the implant, to the manufacturer and to independent assessors from the Beyond Compliance Advisory Group, to provide real-time monitoring of the implant’s performance.